Link to CityLearner via ESSRead More…

 See below for Frequently Asked Questions regarding Mandatory Reporting of Child Abuse.
 All City employees are also required to view a short training video that explains the requirements for Mandatory Reporters, which is available on CityLearner as an eLearning.

 The video takes about 15 minutes to view.
-To access the video, go to CityLearner and use the search term “child abuse” in the Find box.
+To access the video, go to CityLearner and type “child abuse” in the Search Term field and click Go to locate the eLearning.

 Contact BHR Training and Workforce Development or your HR Business Partner for information on the video for employees who don’t have access to a City computer or who don’t have a CityLearner account.
 A copy of the video may be used for individual or group training with confirmation of attendance by the manager or supervisor.
 Click here for Mandatory Reporting of Child Abuse-Guidance for Bureaus and HR Business Partners.